herrcristi/small-cpp-utils/README.md

 # small

 Small project

 Contains useful everyday features that can be used in following ways:

-* event (it combines mutex and condition variable to create an event which is either automatic or manual)
+-   event (it combines mutex and condition variable to create an event which is either automatic or manual)
-* event_queue (it combines the event and queue for creating waiting queue mechanism)
+-   event_queue (it combines the event and queue for creating waiting queue mechanism)
-* spinlock (or critical_section to do quick locks)
+-   worker_thread (creates workers on separate threads that do task when requested, based on event_queue)
-* worker_thread (creates workers on separate threads that do task when requested, based on event_queue)
+-   spinlock (or critical_section to do quick locks)

 #

-* buffer (a class for manipulating buffers)
+-   buffer (a class for manipulating buffers)

 #

-* base64 (quick functions for base64 encode & decode)
+-   base64 (quick functions for base64 encode & decode)
-* quick_hash (a quick hash function)
+-   quick_hash (a quick hash function)
-* util functions (like small::icasecmp for use with map, set, etc)
+-   util functions (like small::icasecmp for use with map, set, etc)

 #

 For windows if you include windows.h you must undefine small because there is a collision

 ```